 Timing is still uncertain but the applications for security (homeowners/renters insurance), driver behavior (auto insurance), worker’s compensation (business insurance), and fitness (health insurance) are coming.
 No longer will premiums be calculated on an annual or semi-annual basis; expect near real-time adjustments to costs as relevant behavioral data is available via IoT technologies.

 John Rossman, former Amazon executive and author of the book “The Amazon Way,” hosted a keynote on how to rethink products in a connected world.

 He explained that IoT is much more than simply applying technology to reduce costs and increase business intelligence but rather an opportunity to evolve static products into sticky services that create a long-term, mutually beneficial relationship with end users.
 Companies that understand this dynamic and build seamless end-to-end solutions, whether for consumers or businesses, will be the big winners when the smoke clears.

 5) Processing and Storage Continues its Relentless March to the Edge

 Cloud computing is all the rage these days for good reason but many real-time IoT applications require processing and storage closer to the edge.
 The advantages of edge computing include decreased communications costs, better security, fewer single points of systemic failure, and faster decision times.

 Chris Cellberti of the InField Group led a discussion with Robert Lutz (VP of Business Development at Systech Corporation) and Hiep Pham (VP of Research and Development at Virtium) on how gateway/access point compute and storage solutions can enable applications that aren’t possible with a cloud-based approach.

-In many IoT use cases, gateways act as local aggregation points in star topologies and are a natural place to augment processing and storage capabilities – especially for IIoT use cases.
+In many IoT Applications, gateways act as local aggregation points in star topologies and are a natural place to augment processing and storage capabilities – especially for IIoT Applications.